 - A web designer typically has less training in creating graphics for printed materials.
 Likewise, graphic designers usually don’t have the programming skills and web knowledge to fulfill the role of a web designer.

-- There are people who can do both jobs, but they tend to have more strengths in one area than the other.
+- Some people can do both jobs, but they tend to have more strengths in one area than the other.

-- Unlike graphic designers, web designers typically communicate with their clients in order to make optimizations to the clients’ website, as required by the constant technological changes on the web.
+- Unlike graphic designers, web designers typically communicate with their clients to optimize the client’s website, as required by the constant technological changes on the web.

-Graphic design and web design will always be different and the differences will always be confusing.
-These tips can hopefully help you get a grasp of the fundamental differences between the two professions.
+Graphic design and web design will always be different, and the differences will always be confusing.
+These tips can help you grasp the fundamental differences between the two professions.